2021–22 Uttar Baridhara Club season: March

 took early 2–0 lead Sheikh Russel KC.
 On 39 minutes Saiddoston Fozilov and after a minutes goal by Sujon Biswas equalized score 2–2 goals before called for halftime break.
 In the second half additional time 90+3 minutes Sujon Biswas secured victory for Uttar Baridhara Club by 3–2 goals.

 On 12 March Uttar Baridhara Club drew by 0–0 goal against Dhaka Mohammedan at home game.
-In the first half time and second half time both teams played excellent and competitive football but their players haven't found the goal post and end of the game score remains 0–0 both teams share point.
+In the first half time and second half time both teams played excellent and competitive football but their players have not found the goal post and end of the game score remains 0–0 both teams share point.

 On 17 March Uttar Baridhara Club have lost by 2–4 goals versus Chittagong Abahani in the away game.
 In the first half on 12 minutes penalty goal by Nigerian forward Peter Ebimobowei took lead Chittagong Abahani and his two more goals on 38 & 41 minutes took lead Chittagong Abahani 3–0 before half time Peter Ebi completed his hat trick.
 In the second half on 61 minutes Afghan midfielder Omid Popalzay make it 4–0 but after 7 minutes Uzbekistan forward Saiddoston Fozilov score for Uttar Baridhara.
 In the additional time 90+3 minutes a goal by Uzbekistan midfielder Yevgeniy Kochnev reduced their lost to 4–2.